A0005/IT-Support-Labs/README.md

 • Managing printers and other relevant features

-• Working with Windows Server and Windows 11
+• Working with Windows Server and Windows 10/11

+• Setting up TCP/IPv4 and creating a PowerShell script to add users.

 • Troubleshooting 30 Real-World Tickets Addressing and Various IT Scenarios